Bathrooms with Style

 LVT/P, WPC and Vinyl

-Whether it’s sheet vinyl, LVT, WPC or even rigid core, these floors also work exceptionally well in areas where moisture is present; some are even waterproof.
+Whether it’s sheet vinyl planks and tile (LVT/P), WPC or SPC rigid core, these floors also work exceptionally well in areas where moisture is present; many are even waterproof.
 That’s what makes vinyl, in particular luxury vinyl, the number two choice for bathrooms.

 You certainly won’t have to give up style and design to have a functional yet Beautiful Floor.
 With realistic visuals that mimic stone, ceramic tile and hardwood, you can have any “look” you want.